-Raw file formats are extremely popular in digital photography workflows because they offer creative professionals greater creative control.
-However, cameras can use many different raw formats — the specifications for which are not publicly available — which means that not every raw file can be read by a variety of software applications.
-As a result, the use of these proprietary raw files as a long-term archival solution carries risk, and sharing these files across complex workflows is even more challenging.
+Raw file formats are popular in digital photography workflows because they offer greater creative control.
+However, cameras can use many different raw formats, the specifications for which are not publicly available.
+This means that not every raw file can be read by a variety of software applications.
+As a result, the use of these proprietary raw files as a long-term archival solution carries risk and sharing these files across complex workflows is challenging.

 - DNG format helps promote archival confidence, since digital imaging software solutions will be able to open raw files more easily in the future.

 - A single raw processing solution enables a more efficient workflow when handling raw files from multiple camera models and manufacturers.

 - A publicly documented and readily available specification can be easily adopted by camera manufacturers and updated to accommodate technology changes.

 For hardware and software manufacturers: